maquinitas/maquinitas-notes/notes/mfb-tanzbar-lite.md

 MFB Tanzbär Lite is a drum machine with an internal step sequencer.

+MFB Tanzbär Lite has 10 analog drum with tweakable and storable parameters.
+Each voice has its own individual potentiometers for levels, and there is also a master level (not programmable in memory).

+MFB Tanzbär Lite's sequencer characteristics include:
+* 64x patterns, in 4 banks of 16 patterns each.
-The sound generation includes drum instruments
+* 11x tracks triggering the drum instruments

-Sound generation:
-• Ten drum instruments with up to four tweakable and storable parameters (real analog instruments).
-• Level pots on all drum instruments plus master volume (not programmable in memory).
+* 5x LFO for pitch modulation (bassdrum, clap, tom/conga, cowbell, and claves).
+* 1-32 steps and 5 settings for scaling.
+* A/b pattern toggle.
+* Multiple triggering with roll/flam.
+* Chaining patterns, not programmable in memory.

 ## Power

+* The power supply for this instrument has the following specs:

+* 12 volt DC
+* 500 mA
+* center-positive

 ## Drivers and installation

-MFB Tanzbär Lite needs no drivers or
+MFB Tanzbär Lite needs no drivers or installation.

 ## Front panel